Estate agency offices

 An agency must have a trust account in an authorised financial institution before any trust money is received, such as:

 - money paid in advance by a client for advertising or maintenance.

-For more information, view our Opening a trust account page.
+For more information, see Opening a trust account.